Materials Chemistry

 Internships and supervised projects

-• M1 – Semester 2: 2- to 4-month laboratory or industry internship preceded by a literature review (10 ECTS)
+- M1 – Second Semester: 2- to 4-month laboratory or industry internship preceded by a literature review (10 ECTS)

-• Eligibility requirements for admission to the M1 program: Holders of a bachelor’s degree (L3) in chemistry, physical chemistry, or an equivalent field.
-For holders of other science-related bachelor’s degrees, prior learning will be assessed by a review committee.
+- Eligibility requirements for admission to the M1 program: Holders of a bachelor’s degree (L3) in chemistry, physical chemistry, or an equivalent field.
+For holders of other science-related bachelor’s degrees, prior learning will be evaluated by a review committee.

-• Target audience for admission to the M2 program: Selection based on application materials; holders of a Master’s 1 degree in chemistry, physical chemistry, or an equivalent field.
-Recognition of prior learning by a review committee for holders of other science-related Master’s degrees.
+- Target audience for admission to the M2 program: Selection based on application materials; applicants must hold a Master’s 1 degree in chemistry, physical chemistry, or an equivalent field.
+For other science-related Master’s degrees, prior learning will be evaluated by a review committee.

 Further education

-• Continuing your education in France: A doctoral dissertation or another master’s degree to gain dual expertise
+- Continuing education in France: PhD or another master’s degree to gain dual expertise

-• Transfer pathways: Admission to the second year of the Master’s program based on application for candidates who have completed the first year of a Master’s program in Chemistry or an equivalent program
+- Transfer Programs: Admission to the second year of the Master’s program based on application review for candidates who have completed the first year of a Master’s program in Chemistry or an equivalent program

 Employment placement